 With the exception of houses built on solid rock, ALL foundations settle over time.
-Fixing foundation is not uncommon but you should still consult residential foundation contractors to help.
+Fixing foundation is not uncommon but you should still consult a residential foundation contractor to help.
 A typical total foundation settlement range is up to approximately one inch.
 The alternative is to build on soil, which has a tendency to settle or in some cases, depending on soil type and moisture changes, heave over time.
 The purpose of a foundation is to allow the structure to settle evenly, or uniformly, versus differentially.

 The question is “When does foundation settlement or movement become a problem?”